carpentries-incubator/reproducible-publications-quarto/episodes/05-writing-styling-rmd.md

 > ## More on inline codes:
 > R Markdown will always display the results of inline code, but not the code.
+Inline expressions do not take knitr options.
 >
 {: .callout}